erinijapranckeviciene/dnpatterntools/tutorial.md

 ## Hands on demo
 Start your dnpatterntools-galaxy instance locally or in [docker](https://hub.docker.com/r/erinija/dnpatterntools-galaxy).
 Log in and start a new history.
 Name the history as __Dnpatterntools demo__.
 ### Upload fasta file to your history
-Copy the data link `https://zenodo.org/record/3813510/files/controlm.fa.gz`.
-Open the Galaxy Upload Manager.
-Choose `Paste/Fetch data` paste the link.
-Set __Type__ to `fasta.gz` and __Genome__ to `mm9`.
-Press `Start` and `Close`.
+ - Copy the data link `https://zenodo.org/record/3813510/files/controlm.fa.gz`
+ - Open the Galaxy Upload Manager
+ - Choose `Paste/Fetch data` and paste the copied link into the place holder
+ - Set __Type__ to `fasta.gz` and __Genome__ to `mm9`
+ - Press `Start` and `Close`.
  The data file will appear in your history.
 It will be a compressed file.
+To extract fasta:
-Go to `Edit attributes` and select `Convert` tab.
-Select `Convert compressed file to uncompressed` and press `Convert datatype` button.
+ - Go to `Edit attributes` and select  a `Convert` tab
+ - Select `Convert compressed file to uncompressed` and press `Convert datatype` button.
  The new uncompressed fasta file appear in your history.
+To rename the data:
-Go to `Edit attributes` and select `Attributes` tab.
-Change __Name__ to controlm.fa and press `Save`.
-The data file in your history will be renamed.
+ - Go to `Edit attributes` and select an `Attributes` tab
+ - Change __Name__ to controlm.fa and press `Save`.
+ The renamed data file will reappear in your history.
 ### Compute frequencies of dinucleotides occurrences in fasta
 Visualize computed frequencies of occurrences of dinucleotides
 ![Fig1](https://github.com/erinijapranckeviciene/dnpatterntools/blob/master/tools-extra/tutimg/Fig1.PNG "Frequency profiles of dinucleotides")